 So practice right from the start.
 Take eight to ten words, phrases, or short sentences.
 For each, play the audio several times.

 Focus on the sounds.
 Every language has its typical sounds.
 Try to notice what sound combinations are characteristic for your target language.

 Listen and repeat.
 Imitate the pronunciation of the native speaker, and do it again and again for each word, phrase, or sentence.

-If you repeat this kind of focused pronunciation practice, let’s say once or twice a week, you’ll soon notice improvement.
+If you repeat this kind of focused pronunciation practice, let’s say once or twice a week, you’ll soon notice an improvement.

-Later when you’re ready, start recording yourself and play back your voice.
+Later when you’re ready, start recording yourself and playback your voice.
 If you want to become fluent, you’ll have to get used to hearing yourself speak in your target language.

 Speaking fluently doesn’t mean that you won’t have an accent.
-If you’re learning your new language as an adult, losing your accent completely will be quite difficult.
+If you’re learning your new language as an adult, losing your accent completely will be quite tricky.
 Just ask Henry Kissinger and Arnold Schwarzenegger.